tauraloke/grayphash/README.md

 sudo gem install grayphash
 ```
 Compiling can take some minutes (0.5 - 2 minutes): slow CImg is slow.

+Windows example:
+You can use MinGW (it's just in ruby kit for windows).
+You also need Imagemagick if you want to use this gem.
+(Try static imagemagick version).
+And you need big library file CImg.h (just find it and copy to `%mingwpath%/include/`).

 # How to use